SAP Articles

 - Modern UI and native mobile apps

-- Customizable workflows without heavy coding
+- Customizable workflows with minimal coding

 - Built-in CRM, HR, and BI modules